null

 What to do after a lightning strike

-If a lighting strike occurs nearby and you suspect that your cell signal booster system has been affected, please call Powerful Signal at 435-634-6800 (M–F, 8:00–4:30 Mountain Time, except major U.S. holidays) or contact us online.
+If a lightning strike occurs nearby and you suspect that your cell signal booster system has been affected, please call Powerful Signal at 435-634-6800 (M–F, 8:00–4:30 Mountain Time, except major U.S. holidays) or contact us online.
 We can help you determine if the gas fuse in your lightning surge protector needs to be replaced or if your booster system has been damaged.